floswald/lecture-jl-notebooks/README.md

 # lecture-jl-notebooks
-A Repository of Notebooks for the Julia Lecture Site
+A Repository of Notebooks for the QuantEcon Julia Lecture Site